 By Chinomso Iliya-Ndule & Jason Unger

 When a headline starts with “Taxpayers could be on hook…” people take notice (–funnily enough the headline changed during the drafting of this blog).
-The article tells the story of continued financial repercussions of the downturn in oil prices and the continuing increase in unpaid lease payments related to oil and gas well sites.
+The article tells the story of continued financial repercussions of the downturn in oil prices and the continuing increase in unpaid lease payments related to oil and gas well sites (orphaned or abandoned wells).
 In this blog we provide additional context to this ongoing story as the issue should add further motivation for government, industry and Albertans to seek a review of how we develop and manage liability in the resource sector.

 Pursuant to section 12(1) of the Surface Rights Act (SRA), any operator in Alberta who intends to conduct resource activities or activities incidental to the operation of a pipeline, power transmission line or telephone line is required to obtain a right of entry or enter into a surface lease, whereby the operator agrees to pay rent to the landowner in exchange for the right to access the surface of the land.